stefanmintert/ep_xmlexport/README.md

 The plug-in produces well-formed XML.

-You have the choice of exporting generic EPL XML or non-generic EPL XML.
+You have the choice of exporting *generic EPL XML* or *non-generic EPL XML*.
 What does this mean?

 ##### Generic EPL XML (default)